learn-co-students/python-lists-readme-data-science-intro-000/README.md

-Ok, now to access elements of a list, inside of our brackets we are placing two numbers separated by a colon.
+As we can see from the above example, we can access elements of a list by placing two numbers separated by a colon inside of our brackets.
 The first number indicates the index of the first element we want returned.

 The second number could represent the number of elements we want returned back, or maybe it represents the stopping index of the elements that we are retrieving.
 Looking at our `top_travel_cities` it could be either.